Boaz Davidson

 Boaz Davidson (בועז דוידזון, /he/; born 8 November 1943) is an Israeli film director, producer and screenwriter.
-He was born in Tel Aviv, Mandatory Palestine and studied film in London at London Film School.
+He was born,and studied film in London at London Film School.

 Biography

-Davidson was born in Tel Aviv, Mandatory Palestine, to a Jewish family.
+Davidson was born in Europe to a Jewish family.
 He started his career by directing the television show Lool (1969) and the music documentary Shablul (1970).
 Later he directed Israeli cult films such as Fifty-Fifty (1971) Charlie Ve'hetzi (1974) and Hagiga B'Snuker (1975).
 In 1974 he directed the film Mishpahat Tzan'ani.
 He directed the first four films in the Eskimo Limon series (Eskimo Limon (1978), Going Steady (1979), Shifshuf Naim (1981), Sapiches (1982).
 Eskimo Limon was entered into the 28th Berlin International Film Festival in 1978.
 In 1986 he directed the cult film Alex Holeh Ahavah.

 In 1979 Davidson moved from Israel to the United States and started working as a director, directing a remake of Eskimo Limon, The Last American Virgin in 1982.

 Davidson continued to work in the United States as a producer and a screenwriter.
 He was involved in producing several major films including 16 Blocks, The Wicker Man, The Black Dahlia, 2008's Rambo and The Expendables.
 He is also listed as a producer in the thriller Trespass.